 Frequency of VRCFinder's own keyword tags — useful for spotting trending tastes and features.

-The most March-like thing in the keyword tally is that "home world" and "for photography" tied at the top with 10 each.
-You can see people who want a home of their own and people looking for a backdrop to shoot their avatars and outfits sharing one ranking.
-Next come chair 7, interior 6, houseplant 6, table 5, bed 5, sofa 4 — a row of concrete furniture and fixture names, which shows directly how March's worlds were built out as rooms to actually live in.
+The most March-like result in the keyword tally: "home world" and "for photography" tie for first at 13 items each.
+People who want their own home and people hunting for a backdrop to shoot avatars and outfits share the same ranking.
+Below them come Interior 9, Chair 9, Houseplant 8, Table 7, Bed 5 — the names of concrete furniture and fixtures, direct evidence that March's worlds were built out as "rooms to live in."

 Top 10 Taste Tags